WHITE COLLAR INTERVIEW: PIUS MUCHIRI

 Let’s talk about your childhood.
 What was it like?
-Did you
+Did you enjoy it?

 Pius: I had a great childhood.
 Very good parents.
 Thank God they’re still there!
 I come from a very staunch Christian family… a very loving family.
 And that has had an impact on the kind of man I’ve become.

 Life experience is a big cornerstone when looking at how we all turn out.
 In my case, we started life very well.
 My dad was a banker but he lost his job at some point and everything changed.

 Back then, when life was good, my mother used to say, ‘you will never really know what it is to be poor until the day you will not know where your next meal will come from.’
 And that day surely came!
 It was difficult to pay school fees… We really didn’t know where our next meal would come from.
 It was a very tough time in our lives as a family.

 What was going through your mind when this change of pace happened?
 How did it affect the choices that you made?